shehan/SimpleTODO/README.md

 # SimpleTODO
-A simple TODO app built for devices running Android.
+A simple reminder app built for devices running Android.

-Fetures
+Features:
 - Add a TODO and set a reminder date & time
 - Update & Delete TODO’s
 - Mark a TODO as completed